IlanIwumbwe/Ylva/readme.md

 ### Evaluation

-The engine favours positions where the side to move has a material gain after the move is made
+The engine favours positions where the side to move has a material gain after the move is made.
+A PSQT score for white and black is kept for each position that is reached, which is also considered in the evaluation.
+This allows Ylva to favour positions where pieces are placed in more natural squares.

 ### Search